gshipley/enterprise_training/EnterpriseManual.md

 **Note:** Depending on your connection and speed of your node host, this installation make take several minutes.

+##**Verifying that the node has the new cartridges**

+The node maintains a database of facts about the system.
+The */etc/cron.minutely/openshift-facts* cron job updates this database once every minute using the "facter" utility.
+The database includes a list of cartridges.
+You can verify that this list of cartridges is up to date by using MCollective to query the node.

+**Note:** Execute the following on the broker host.

+	# mco inventory node.example.com | grep cart_list

+You should see a list of all cartridges that are installed on the node.
+Verify that your newly installed cartridges are listed.

-##**Clearing the broker application cache**
+##**Clearing the broker and console caches**

 At this point, you will notice if you try to create a JBoss based application via the web console that the application type is not available.
-This is because the broker host creates a cache of available gear types to increase performance.
-After adding a new cartridge, you need to clear this cache in order for the new gear type to be available to users.
+This is because the broker and the console both cache the list of available cartridges in order to increase performance.
+After adding a new cartridge, you need to clear these caches in order for the new cartridges to be available to users.

 **Note:** Execute the following on the broker host.

 	# cd /var/www/openshift/broker
 	# bundle exec rake tmp:clear

-It may take several minutes before you see the new cartridges available on the web console as it takes a few minutes for the cache to completely clear.
+	# cd /var/www/openshift/console
+	# scl enable ruby193 'bundle exec rake tmp:clear'

+After executing these commands, any newly installed cartridges should be immediately visible in the console.

 ##**Testing new cartridges**